Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

-I will introduce a realisation of the geometry-first formulation of a certain class of gauge theories, which I will call \emph{the vector bundle point of view} (VB-POV).\footnote{Other kinds of theories could also have a geometry-first formulation, e.g. those based on Cartan geometry, but here my focus is on particle physics, for which the relevant value spaces are vector bundles.} To motivate the VB-POV from interpretational issues with the PFB-POV, let me recall that the main role of $\varpi$ in $(P, M, G)$ is to coordinate covariant derivatives between different associated vector bundles.
-But what is the physical status of $\varpi$? \citet[p.
-41]{Jacobs_PFB} convincingly argues they don\rq{}t have one; he concludes: \begin{quote}Neither the principal bundle nor the [principal] connection on its own represent anything physical.
+I call this realisation the \emph{vector bundle point of view} (VB-POV).\footnote{Other theories could have geometry-first formulations---those based on Cartan geometry, for instance---but my focus is particle physics, where the relevant spaces are vector bundles.} To motivate it, recall that the main role of $\varpi$ in $(P, M, G)$ is to coordinate covariant derivatives between associated bundles.
+But what is the physical status of $\varpi$? \citet[p.~41]{Jacobs_PFB} argues convincingly that it has none: \begin{quote}Neither the principal bundle nor the [principal] connection on its own represent anything physical.
 Rather, it is the induced connection on the associated bundle that represents the Yang-Mills field.
 [But] This approach has difficulties in accounting for distinct matter fields coupled to the same Yang-Mills field.\end{quote} The issue, as he sees it, is that \begin{quote} there is no independent Yang-Mills field that the associated bundle connections supervene on.
 This makes it seem somewhat mysterious that these connections are equivalent.
 The coordination between associated bundles begs for a ‘common cause’ in the form of an independently existing Yang-Mills field.\footnote{Jacobs instead defends the \lq{}inflationary approach\rq{}, which: \lq\lq{}reifies not the principal bundle but the so-called ‘bundle of connections’.
 The inflationary approach is preferable because it can explain the way in which distinct matter fields couple to the same Yang-Mills field.\rq\rq{} As I have argued in \citep{Gomes_internal}, I don\rq{}t believe it is preferable in this sense, but I won\rq{}t rehash those arguments here. } \end{quote}